zcorpan/html-parser-book/manuscript/preface.md

 Thanks to Ian Hickson and Henri Sivonen for letting me quote their emails, blog posts, etc. in this book.

-Thanks to Ingvar Stepanyan for letting me use some of his Twitter quizzes in this book.
+Thanks to Ingvar Stepanyan for letting me use some of his X quizzes in this book.

 Thanks to Mike Smith for providing a raw log from a validator instance for the {% ref "conformance-checkers", "Most common errors" %} section in {% ref "conformance-checkers", "Appendix B. Conformance checkers" %}.